 If you sell, supply or transfer goods out of the UK to someone in another country you may need to charge VAT on them.
-You can zero rate most supplies exported outside the European Union (EU), or sent to someone who’s registered for VAT in another EU country.
+You can zero rate most supplies exported outside the EU, or sent to someone who’s registered for VAT in an EU country.

-If you sell goods or services to someone in another EU country, who is not VAT-registered, you charge VAT in the normal way.
+If you sell goods or services to someone in an EU country, who is not VAT-registered, you charge VAT in the normal way.

-Sales to another country inside the EU are called ‘dispatches’ or ‘removals’.
-‘Exports’ describes sales to a country outside the EU.
+Sales to a country inside the EU are called ‘dispatches’ or ‘removals’.
+‘Exports’ describes sales to a country outside the UK or EU.

-Sales to someone who is VAT-registered in another EU country
+Sales to someone who is VAT-registered in an EU country

-If you’re sending goods to someone who is VAT-registered in the destination EU country, you can zero rate the supply for VAT purposes, as long as:
+If you’re sending goods to someone who is VAT-registered in a destination EU country, you can zero rate the supply for VAT purposes, as long as:

-- the goods are sent out of the UK to another EU country
+- the goods are sent out of the UK to an EU country

-- whoever you’re sending them to is VAT-registered in another EU country
+- whoever you’re sending them to is VAT-registered in an EU country

 - you get their VAT registration number, including the 2 letter country code, and show it on your sales invoice